bschulz81/robustregression/README.md

 Per default, the CMake variable $WithPython is ON.
-If one wants to use the python module one can compile and install the module by with pip, i.e.
+If one wants to use the python module one can compile and install the module by with pip, i.e. by typinh

 > pip install .

+in the package directory.
 After that, the binary extension is copied into a path for python wheel extensions, where python scripts can find it.

 In addition, a build directory should appear where the c++ testapplication can be found together with a binary.